Goggia, Feuz win WCup downhill titles after races canceled

 Franz Klammer of Austria topped the downhill standings a record five times — four straight in the mid-1970s and a fifth in 1983.

-Feuz won two downhills this season, both on the toughest course at Kitzbühel, Austria, in January.
+Feuz won two downhills this season, both on the toughest course in Kitzbühel, Austria, in January.

-The next Swiss star, the 23-year-old Odermatt, trails Pinturault by just 31 points in the overall standings and was favored to close the gap Wednesday.
+The 23-year-old Odermatt trails Pinturault by 31 points in the overall standings and was favored to close the gap on Wednesday.
 Pinturault was set to start his first downhill of the season.

 Pinturault won the men’s super-G race when Lenzerheide previously hosted World Cup Finals week in 2014.